FarhanSadaf/CSE3100-Web-Programming-Lab/lab-9/social-app/README.md

 ```
 php artisan migrate:fresh --seed
 ```
-9. For the next stages, database CRUD operation is demonstrated in this project using both Query Builder and Eloquent ORM.
+9. For the next stages, database CRUD operations are demonstrated using both Query Builder and Eloquent ORM.
 You can find the routes in `web.php` file.

     ### Query Builder
+    #### Task 1
+    a.
+In the controller `QBExerciseController`, the CRUD operation was demonstrated using Query Builder for the table `users`.
+Associated routes are,
+    - GET `/qb/user/` : To read all the users.
+    - GET `/qb/user/create` : To create a new user.
+    - GET `/qb/user/update/{id}` : To update a user with id.
+    - GET `/qb/user/delete/{id}` : To delete a user with id.

+    #### Task 2
-    i.
-In the controller `PostControllerQB`, the CRUD operation was demonstrated using Query Builder.
+    b.
+In the controller `PostControllerQB`, the CRUD operation was demonstrated using Query Builder for the table `posts`.
 Associated routes are,
     - GET `/qb/post/{userId}/` : To read all the posts of the user with id (userId).
     - GET `/qb/post/{userId}/create` : To create a new post for the user with id (userId).
     - POST `/qb/post/{userId}/create` : To create a new post for the user with id (userId).